angular/angular/docs/PR_REVIEW.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Use your IDE to review the untractked files as needed.
+Use your IDE to review the untracked files as needed.
 A good trick is to use your IDE to stage the files which were already reviewed.
 When all files are staged the review is done.